apache/flink/docs/dev/table/connectors/elasticsearch.md

 ----------------

 Elasticsearch stores document in a JSON string.
 So the data type mapping is between Flink data type and JSON data type.
 Flink uses built-in `'json'` format for Elasticsearch connector.
-Please refer to <a href="{% link dev/table/connectors/formats/index.md %}">JSON Format</a> page for more type mapping details.
+Please refer to [JSON Format]({% link dev/table/connectors/formats/json.md %}) page for more type mapping details.

+{% top %}